 More than a transit project, BSV is an entire program of improvements that will transform Silicon Valley.
 Facets of the project include transit oriented communities, multimodal transportation connectivity, as well as roadway, utility and environmental improvements.

 The effort to bring BART into Santa Clara County has been decades in the making.

 When the BART District was formed in the 1960's, Santa Clara County opted out.
 Faced with growing congestion along the I-880 corridor, a Major Investment Study was conducted in 2001 which identified the need for transit alternatives and laid the groundwork to start the environmental process for the BART Silicon Valley Extension Program.

 The original project would have extended service in one 16 mile extension from South Fremont to Santa Clara.
 The VTA Board committed to building the project in two phases in February 2009, with Phase I carrying passengers to Berryessa/North San José and Phase II serving downtown San José to Santa Clara.

-Phase I broke ground in 2012 and is anticipated to open for passenger service by 2020.
+Phase I broke ground in 2012 and will open for passenger service on June 13, 2020.

 Phase II has completed the environmental process and is currently in the design and engineering process.